82% of businesses suffer from poor cash flow (U.S. Bank).

 World-class accounts receivable operates on a basis of mutual respect between you and your customer.
 If an invoice payment date is promised, note it down, alongside:

 And cease all chasing until their promised invoice payment date.
 If your customer misses this date, you will have even more licence to more severely chase them up.
-With Chaser, when a customer promises a new payment date, our ‘Expected payment date’ feature automatically pauses all payment reminders until that date has passed.
+With the Chaser account receivables solution, when a customer promises a new payment date, our ‘Expected payment date’ feature automatically pauses all payment reminders until that date has passed.